-In June 2008, GASB issued Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
-This Statement addresses the recognition, measurement, and disclosure of information regarding derivative instruments for state and local governments.
-In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the effectiveness of Swaps, determined the Swaps to be effective and recorded the negative fair market value of approximately \$72.6 million at October 31, 2010 and negative \$50.8 million as at October 31, 2009 as an asset and liability for the accumulated decrease in the fair market value of the interest rate swap agreements.
-The fair market value was provided by the Authority's financial advisor and derived from financial models based upon reasonable estimates about relevant market conditions at the time.
+In June 2008, GASB issued GASB No. 53 which addresses the recognition, measurement, and disclosure of information regarding derivative instruments for state and local governments.
+In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the effectiveness of the Swaps, determined the Swaps to be effective hedges and retroactively recorded the negative fair value of approximately \$92.9 million at October 31, 2011 and negative \$72.6 million as at October 31, 2010 as a liability and recorded a corresponding asset for the accumulated decrease in the fair value of the interest rate swap agreements (deferred outflows of resources per GASB No. 53).
+The fair value was provided by the Authority's financial advisor and derived from financial models based upon reasonable estimates about relevant market conditions at the time.
 The fair values take into consideration the prevailing interest rate environment and the specific terms and conditions of each Swap.
 All fair values were estimated using the zero-coupon discounting method.
 This method calculates the future payments required by the Swap, assuming that the current forward rates implied by the yield curve are the market's best estimate of future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for a hypothetical zero-coupon rate bond due on the date of each future net settlement payment on the Swaps.

 The Authority is exposed to a limited degree of counterparty credit risk associated with the Swaps.
-However, each of the counterparties carries a rating in the "A" or higher category from at least one of the nationally recognized credit rating agencies.
+However, each of the counterparties carries a rating in the "Baa1" or higher category from at least one of the nationally recognized credit rating agencies.
 The counterparties are required to post collateral to the extent that they experience an appreciable decline in credit rating and the Swaps have positive fair value for the Authority.